+Proposals to enhance, footpaths, towpaths, cycling routes and bridleways that maintain their original character for public enjoyment of these facilities would be supported.

+CA2a

-- Proposals to enhance, retain and manage footpaths, towpaths, cycling routes and bridleways that maintain their original character for public enjoyment of these facilities would be supported. - CA2a Proposals for recreational and educational activities and facilities will be supported providing that the siting, design and scale of the development conserves or enhances the quality of the Parish's historic setting, the ecology and surrounding use of the land.
+Proposals for recreational and educational facilities will be supported providing that the siting, design and scale of the development conserves or enhances the quality of the Parish's historic setting, the ecology and surrounding use of the land.